cerisier/kernel-headers/README.md

-# Linux Headers
+# Kernel Headers

-A tool to generate Linux kernel headers for any architectures and kernel versions.
+A tool to generate and distribute Linux kernel headers for any architectures and kernel versions.
 The headers are generated vanilla, and may require further patching for userland usage.

 ### Supported Architectures